mam-dev/debianized-jupyterhub/README.md

 listed in the ``JUPYTER_USERS`` alias.
 Unless you change it, that means all accounts in the ``users`` group.

+In case you want to enable a specific user group for the sudo spawner, change the sudoers file like this:

+    sed -i.orig~ -e s/%users/%jhub-users/ /etc/sudoers.d/jupyterhub

+If you want certain users to have admin access, add them to the set named `c.Authenticator.admin_users` in `/etc/jupyterhub/jupyterhub_config.py`.

 After an upgrade, the service restarts automatically by default – you can change that using the ``JUPYTERHUB_AUTO_RESTART`` variable in ``/etc/default/jupyterhub``.